Gemeente-DenHaag/mijndenhaag-pwa/CONTRIBUTING.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
 Read [our Code of Conduct](CODE_OF_CONDUCT.md) if you have not done so already.

-## TL;DR

-When you make a PR you will need to sign our [Contributor License Agreement](CLA.md).
-Make sure to check with your employer if you have permission to sign before contributing.

 ## Foundation for Public Code

 As an open-source project, to ensure the code remains readable and inviting to contributors, all written code must adhere to the Foundation for Public Code’s [Standard for Public Code](https://standard.publiccode.net/).